NotVeryWellF/Question-Answer_search_engine/README.md

 ## Description

-Event-based Question-Answer Search Engine, that works on the set of news articles, ranks them using temporal data from the articles and query, and tries to answer the question + estimate time scope of the query, based on the retrieved articles
+Event-based Question-Answer Search Engine, that works on the set of news articles, ranks them using temporal data from the articles and query, and tries to answer the question + estimate time scope of the query, based on the retrieved articles.

+Implemented from the article: "https://link.springer.com/article/10.1007/s10791-020-09387-9".

+Web: `Flask`

+Document-retriever module: `ScaPy`

+Time‑aware re‑ranking module: `SUTime`

+Document reader module: `BiDAF-keras`

 ## Set-up the environment